Annex VI

 iii.
 Market participant (MP2) delivers the gas and balances its position at point (B) with TSO_Y while the market participant (MP2) makes the nomination at point (B).

 iv.
-Delivery at interconnection points across two EU member states have to be reported only in case of unbundled capacity.
+Delivery at interconnection points across two EU member states must be reported only in case of unbundled capacity.
 In all other cases the balancing zone or market area should be reported (see point 3(a) above;

-On the contrary if the gas flows from the EU to the NON-EU country, the contract is NOT reportable under REMIT as the counterparty receiving the gas is based in an NON-EU country.
+On the contrary if the gas flows from the EU to the NON-EU country, the contract is NOT reportable under REMIT as the counterparty receiving the gas is based in a NON-EU country.

 b.
 The entry point (e.g. terminal) is the physical delivery point where the commodity changes hands at an entry point.
-For example this can be a terminal e.g. St. Fergus in Scotland (GB) where a seller delivers the gas to the buyer before the gas flows into the NBP hub (balancing zone).
+For example this can be a terminal e.g. Eemshaven) in the Netherlands where a seller delivers the gas to the buyer before the gas flows into the TTF hub (balancing zone).

 4. Storage or LNG facility: This is the gas facility the contract refers to and it is a physical location.